T-ramissU/rn-connection-reanimated/src/lessons/1_CircleGestures/README.md

 <br />
 <details>
 <summary>
-  <b>[2]</b> `tapGesture` should set a scale value based on which we are going to animate the knob.
+  <b>[2]</b> `gesture` should set a scale value based on which we are going to animate the knob.
 When gesture ends, we are bringing back the scale to the initial value
 </summary>
   <br/>
 <details>